 Gas Transmission Line #132 (runs in zig-zag fashion from Middlefield to Alma to Page Mill Road and beyond).

-Everyone in Palo Alto extends special THANKS to those people who are bearing the brunt of dealing with the smell, noise and traffic impacts of the many PG&E pipeline-related construction projects.
-Despite the inconveniences, we all can appreciate the value of verifying the safety of these pipelines!
+Everyone in Palo Alto extends special THANKS to those impacted by any PG&E pipeline-related construction projects.
+Despite any inconveniences, we all can appreciate the value of verifying the safety of these pipelines!

 PG&E Transmission Pipeline Overview (information supplied by PG&E)

-PG&E’s line #109 The Palo Alto portion of this pipeline, which also runs along Middlefield from Mountain View but then turns up East Charleston/Arastradero Road, continuing north along the Foothill Expressway, has had about 2/3 of its length replaced in recent years.
+PG&E’s line #109 The Palo Alto portion of this pipeline runs along Middlefield Rd from Mountain View and then turns up East Charleston/Arastradero Road, continuing north along the Foothill Expressway.
+Most of this pipeline has been replaced in recent years.

-PG&E’s line #101 This pipeline runs roughly parallel to Highway 101 and all of the Palo Alto portions of this pipeline have been replaced since the requirement for hydrostatic testing was in place and there are validated records of passing this test.
+PG&E’s line #101 This pipeline runs roughly parallel to Highway 101.
+All Palo Alto portions of this pipeline have been replaced since the requirement for hydrostatic testing was put in place and there are validated records of this pipeline passing the hydrostatic test.
 In order to perform ongoing corrosion tests, PG&E excavated around a portion of this pipeline (near Embarcadero Road and East Bayshore) during summer 2012.

-PG&E is installing a permanent "in the pipeline inspection device" (called a PIG) launching station adjacent to East Bayshore Road that will allow regular, ongoing inspections of pipeline #101 from hereon in.
-Construction of this facility is taking place Summer 2013.
+PG&E installed a permanent "in the pipeline inspection device" (called a PIG) launching station adjacent to East Bayshore Road that will allow regular, ongoing inspections of pipeline #101.

 CONTACT INFO FOR MORE DETAILS